 Maintain eye contact, give a comfortably firm handshake and communicate effectively.
-Connect with the interviewer by being active in the interview – ask questions and show interest about the position and company, and give full honest answers when being quizzed.
+Connect with the interviewer by being active in the interview; maintain open body language, ask questions, and show interest about the position and company.

 8. Communicate effectively

-When you lack confidence, it shows in your communication – you might sound shaky, speak fast or jumble up your words.
+When you lack confidence, it shows in your communication; you might sound shaky, speak fast or jumble up your words.
 But once you’ve mastered your positive thinking and breathing, you will be able to communicate effectively to hiring managers.
-Speak passionately and professionally, communicate slowly, and be relaxed.
+Speak passionately and professionally, communicate slowly, and try to stay relaxed.